-Criminal activities do not always involve residents of a particular city of country.
-Many criminals target those who are staying in the country as tourists and visitors, or even illegal immigrants.
+Criminal activities do not always involve residents of a particular city or country.
+Many criminals target those who are staying in the country as tourists and visitors or even illegal immigrants.
 These victims of crimes are often valuable witnesses and can offer insight into convicting the criminal.
 However, they are sometimes reluctant to provide this information since they are scared of being deported.

-To eliminate this fear which stands as a barrier to catching many criminals, the U.S Congress passed the Victims of Trafficking and Violence Protection Act together with the Battered Immigrant Women’s Protection Act in 2000.
-Based on these acts, the government created two types of visas for victims of crimes:
+To eliminate this fear which stands as a barrier to catching many criminals, the US Congress passed the Victims of Trafficking and Violence Protection Act together with the Battered Immigrant Women’s Protection Act in 2000.

-The U visa protects victims by giving them a legal status in the U.S where U.S law enforcement can stand with them against the crimes committed.
-The crime must have occurred within U.S soil for this visa to apply.
+The U visa protects victims by giving them legal status in the US where US law enforcement can stand with them against the crimes committed.
 In addition, the victim who gets the U visa status gives valuable information to police and other law enforcement regarding the crime.
 This information can then be used to track the criminal and make a conviction.

-What Crimes Qualify You for a U Visa?
+What Crimes Qualify You for U Nonimmigrant Status?

-To better define what you can get the U visa for, the U.S government has listed the types of crimes for which victims can seek U visa status.
-If you were a victim of these crimes, then you might qualify for the U visa:
+To better define what you can get the U visa for, the US government has listed the types of crimes for which victims can seek U visa status.
+The following crimes qualify for the U Nonimmigrant Status: